yuctong/getdata_project1/README.md

 To run the script you need to set the working directory to the folder where the unzipped files have been located.

 ## Return
-The script return two text files: \t
+The script return two text files: \n
-1. dataTidy.txt      -> tidy data with variables of mean and std \t
+1. dataTidy.txt      -> tidy data with variables of mean and std \n
 2. dataTidyMean.txt  -> tidy data with the average of each variable for each activity and each subject